gidztech/gideonpyzer.dev/content/blog/docker-in-js-a-case-study.md

 ENV CHROMIUM_ADDITIONAL_ARGS=${CHROMIUM_ADDITIONAL_ARGS}
 ```

-We can finally append these args in our bash script running inside the container.
+We can now append the args to launch Chromium in our bash script running inside the container.

 ```bash
 CHROMIUM_ADDITIONAL_ARGS=$(echo $CHROMIUM_ADDITIONAL_ARGS | tr ',' ' ')